 Whether it is a result of scaling up or redefining responsibilities, organisational change can be a turbulent time for staff.
 As many studies have shown, staffing change processes can have significant negative effects on employee productivity.

 However, the ends justify the means: if done well, change management processes can significantly boost the effectiveness and overall performance of your business.
 A little turbulence can be a positive thing in the long run.

 Even so, you should ensure a consistent focus on the health and wellbeing of your staff.
 This is best achieved through clear and regular communications concerning the objectives and timeline for change, ensuring your staff have access to the tools and support they need to perform, and by inviting staff feedback.

 Strategic harmony: the golden rule

-As with all things in business, your aim should be to foster a strong and meaningful link between the functions of the finance team and your wider business strategy.
+As with all things in business, your aim should be to build links between the functions of the finance team and your wider business strategy.

 This is something that applies to every employee of the company, but nowhere is this more important that with the finance team.

 As the team with responsibility for operating income and expenditure, the finance team is the lifeblood of the business.
 There must be a direct line between the purpose of the business and everything the finance team does.